Isaias-luna/collaborative-story/story.md

 To no one suripure the 16 year old girl got destory by obelisk the tormentor, This allow her to responed to her point... she made the plan to band a team of heros to defeat the boss and continue her journey with her new group of friends.

+They eventually destroy the Boss and live happily ever after!